 Instead, open standards and APIs bring the ability to incorporate and evolve with newer technologies and systems.
 But, much like vendor lock-in, you can run afoul of technology lock-in.
 Imagine having built a Smart City project requiring the use of videotape and now not being able to adopt streaming technologies because they’re incompatible.
 Technology changes rapidly; in just a few years, we’ve moved from 2G to 3G and now to 5G in the cellular environment.
 By using open standards to decouple the higher-layer protocols from the lower layers, technology can evolve and systems using older tech can easily interconnect.
 In this way, a system deployed using 4G today can interoperate with 5G systems tomorrow and 6G and 7G systems in a few years.

 The underpinnings of innovation

-Avoiding vendor and technology lock-in is critical to allow for innovation.
-Nothing will be more detrimental to a city's infrastructure and future than to be bound to a vendor and have to ask for permission to enhance or extend the systems' functionality.
-As new technology comes to the market and new services are brought out to solve other city issues, the ability to quickly test and connect them to existing solutions is the necessary for offering evolving solutions and bringing more opportunities for innovation and cost reductions.
-When you embark on your next project, ask your vendors — "do you use open standard protocols?" and "how are your APIs and data published?"
+Avoiding vendor and technology lock-in is critical for innovation.
+Nothing will be more detrimental to a city’s infrastructure and future than to be bound to a vendor and have to ask for permission to enhance or extend the systems’ functionality.
+As new technology comes to the market and new services are brought out to solve other city issues, the ability to quickly test and connect them to existing solutions is necessary for offering evolving solutions and bringing more opportunities for innovation and cost reductions.
+When you embark on your next project, ask your vendors — “Do you use open standard protocols?” and “How are your APIs and data published?”